Calbabreaker/anti-flux/docs/research.md

 ## What is Godot?

 Godot is a cross-platform (Windows, Linux, MacOS, IOS, WebGL, ect.)
-2D and 3D game engine written in primarly c++ that uses a node based system organised as trees in scenes.
-Godot supports a variety of programming languages that can be used to program a game including GDScript, C++, and C# offcially supported with many others by the community.
+2D and 3D free and open source game engine written in primarly C++ that uses a node based system organised as trees in scenes.
+Godot supports a variety of programming languages that can be used to program a game including GDScript, C++, and C#, and blocks offcially supported with many others by the community.
 Godot only currently supports rendering with OpenGL ES 2 and 3 with Vulkan support comming in Godot 4 [[1]](https://en.wikipedia.org/wiki/Godot_(game_engine)).
-I will be using GDScript because I am the most familiar with that.
+I will be using GDScript because it's the recommended and default option and I am the most familiar with that.

 ## What can Godot do?